NixNeovim/NixNeovim/README.md

 This is originally based on [pta2002/nixvim](https://github.com/pta2002/nixvim).
 However, this fork contains more modules and cleaner code.

-# NixVim - A Neovim configuration system for nix
+# NixNeovim - A Neovim configuration module for nix

 This flake provides modules for NixOS and Home Manager, which provide the `nixvim` configuration options.
 Using `nixvim`, you can configure Neovim, including plugins, through nix.